-- Establish the division of assets and liabilities, and/or clarify provisions for spousal support, if the relationship ends in a divorce.
-This includes both marital assets and liabilities, as well as assets and liabilities brought into the marriage.
+- Establish the division of assets and liabilities and/or clarify provisions for spousal support if the relationship ends in a divorce.
+This includes both marital assets and liabilities, as well as assets and debts brought into the marriage.

 - Determine how to divide the couple’s assets if one spouse dies.
 This usually means one spouse is waiving their marital rights to property or other assets they would have otherwise have entitlement to.

 - Create a plan like a separation agreement.
 This type of postnup sets the scenario for how things would go in the case of a divorce.
 It spells out child custody, child support, and spousal support, as well as the division of assets and liabilities after divorce.

 What can and cannot be included in a postnuptial agreement is up to each state.
 Below is a general list of what one may include:

 - If there will be spousal support (if so, for how long)

 - How to divide marital debt (mortgage, credit card, car loans, etc.)